Green Homes Grant

 1) A decent number are struggling to find approved local installers.
 One person in the south-east of England emailed my TV show to say their nearest installer shown on the Government system was 250 miles away in Blackpool, a nightmare scenario.
 Though I've since learned that if the site shows your nearest installer is 250 miles away, that's likely the head office of an installer near you (so bad communication rather than bad information).

-These are both symptoms of the fact there aren't enough registered installers on stream at launch.
-According to the Government, 900 firms are signed up to the scheme, many with national reach.
+These are both symptoms of the fact there aren't enough registered installers and the system isn't efficient.
+According to the Government, over 1,000 firms are now signed up to the scheme, many with national reach.
 They tell me that they are constantly working to add more.
 And that makes sense – ultimately the primary stated purpose of offering the Green Homes Grant was to create jobs.

 - Martin Lewis, founder of MoneySavingExpert.com